Cray-HPE/docs-csm/operations/Validate_Signed_RPMs.md

 1. Retrieve the signing key required to validate the RPMs.

-    Use either the CrayPort or Kubernetes Secret method to find and import the signing key.
+    Use either the CrayPort or Kubernetes Secret method to find the signing key.

     * **CrayPort**:

     1. Find the signing key.
         ```bash
        ncn-m001# curl LINK_TO_KEY_IN_CRAYPORT
-       ```

-    1. Import the key.

-        ```bash
-       ncn-m001# rpm --import crayxe.key
        ```

     * **Kubernetes Secret**: